 Remote System Support

-Remote system support is included with the OPTIMUM service levels.
+Remote system support is included with the OPTIMUM and SECURE service levels.
 With the CORE service level the customer has access to perform remote system support using the RMM Agent, or they can request billable assistance from TPx technicians.
-Service is delivered 24x7x365 and includes proactive maintenance, system administration, and troubleshooting & support of issues because of an alert of customer request.
+Service is delivered 24x7x365 and includes proactive maintenance, system administration, and troubleshooting & support of issues as a result of an alert of customer request.
 Examples of support tasks include, but are not limited to:

 - Accessing system audit information to determine device HW & SW inventory

 - Reviewing system logs, disk space, CPU and memory utilization, and other KPI’s to quickly identify system health and status.

 - Performing specific updates to fix software or hardware issues

 - Running system maintenance scripts to resolve identified issues

 - Accessing the end user system via remote control to actively troubleshoot and resolve systems problems.

 - Opening and managing support tickets with 3rd party hardware manufacturers or pre-approved SW vendors.

 - Proactive notification of pending warranty expiration for supported servers